WhySeriousKaif/AI-trip-Planner/README.md

 - **Tailwind CSS**:
   - Provides a utility-first approach to styling, enabling rapid UI development.
   - Ensures a consistent and modern look across the application.

-- **Node.js**:
-  - Serves as the backend runtime, handling server-side logic and API requests.
-  - Facilitates real-time data processing and communication.

-- **Express**:
-  - A web framework for Node.js, used to build the server and handle routing.
-  - Simplifies the creation of robust and scalable web applications.

 - **APIs**:
   - Integration with external APIs for image fetching and AI recommendations.